This practical one-day course provides an exciting hands-on introduction to the basic skills of throwing on the potter's wheel.

 The aim of the course is for you to throw and trim approximately six to eight pots using stoneware clays.

-After the course the pots will need to be dried out, biscuit fired, glazed and then fired again.
-You can either enroll on a glazing day if you would like to glaze your own pots, or your pots can be glazed for you at the College.
-In both cases you will be contacted when your pots have been glazed and fired, and are ready for collection.
+After the course, the pots will need to be dried out, biscuit fired, glazed and then fired again.
+You can either enrol on a glazing day if you would like to glaze your own pots, or your pots can be glazed for you at the College.
+In both cases, you will be contacted when your pots have been glazed and fired, and are ready for collection.

 Timetable for one day courses